Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 * `{Application Base URL}/OpenAnnotate`
 * `{Application Base URL}/oat` (if installed)

-When installing a proxy please note that you are not limited to using apache or Nginx.
+When installing a proxy please note that you are not limited to using Apache or NGINX.
 These are just two common options which we cover example installs of below.
 As long as the above routes are proxied appropriately you can move onto the [AEV install]({% link enterprise-viewer/latest/install/index.md %}#install).

 > **Important:** If you've already completed the ACA install guide and setup a proxy as part of that installation, you can just add the following routes to that proxy configuration and restart the proxy:
 >